heroku/canal_lock/README.md

 from the table, and the `{{Pid, Key}, Ref}` entry.

-It then starts an internal release process identical to the one the caller would have made on its own.
+It then starts an internal release process identical to the one the caller would have made on its own (this is why the lock manager is configured with a resource value indicating the max amounts of locks when started.)

 It could be interesting to make that loop asynchronous, but benchmarking would be needed before considering it an optimization.